How Nutrition Harmonizes the ADHD Brain

 Research shows that what you feed your body has a direct correlation to how your brain functions.
 Diet and nutrition impact cognition, attention, sleep, and mood.
-According to the Harvard Health Blog, studies show that people who eat “clean” or “whole” diets high in vegetables, fruits, unprocessed grains, and lean meats, are more likely to experience better emotional health.
+According to the Harvard Health Blog1, studies show that people who eat “clean” or “whole” meal plans high in vegetables, fruits, unprocessed grains, and lean meats, are more likely to experience better emotional health.

-Can a clean, natural diet help combat symptoms of ADHD?
-Adults and parents of children with ADHD are finding that, while whole foods may not be a cure-all, diet changes can make a big difference for some patients.
+Can clean eating help combat symptoms of ADHD?
+Adults and parents of children with ADHD are finding that, while whole foods may not be a cure-all, changes in what you eat can make a big difference for some patients.
 Nutrition and ADHD go hand-in-hand.

 Still, adults and parents of children with attention deficit have long reported a connection between the kinds of foods they eat and their behavior and symptoms.
 Now, science is beginning to add credence to those observations.